onefoursix/Cloudera-Impala-JDBC-Example/README.md

 ![Hue Table List](images/HueTableList.jpg)

 You can also edit and run queries against Cloudera Impala using Hue.
-For this example I will use a trivial query:  "select descritption from sample_07 limit 10".
+For this example I will use the trivial query:  "select description from sample_07 limit 10".
 Here is a screenshot of the Cloudera Impala query results in Hue:
 ![Hue Impala Query](images/HueImpalaQuery.jpg)